GaussBackyard/RNAStructureIdentifier/README.md

 ## References

-If you use our software package, you may want to cite the follwing publications:
+If you use our package, you may want to cite the follwing publications:

 [Thomas J.X.
 Li and Christian M. Reidys (2019)](http://arxiv.org/abs/1909.05744) "On an enhancement of RNA probing data using Information Theory", arXiv:1909.05744